fancompute/angler/README.md

 `angler` provides two main classes, `Simulation` and `Optimization`, which perform most of the functionality.

 Generally, `Simulation` objects are used to perform FDFD simulations, and `Optimization` classes run inverse design and optimization algorithms over `Simulation`s.
+To learn more about how `angler` works and how to use it, please take a look at `angler/README.md` for a more detailed explanation.

 ## Tests